-'''

 //!
-Timer variables for some of the reactions

-unsigned long int timer_R1, timer_D1;
+Timer variables for some of the reactions unsigned long int timer_R1, timer_D1;

-'''

-Now to the actual parsing.
-This is performed by the method parseLine().
+The actual parsing is performed by the method parseLine().
 Switch to the source file proteinMMEnzyme.cpp, locate this function, and identify the line where the setup line is parsed with sscanf().
-Adapt the format string and the target variables, the sign test for the rates, and the debug output.
+Adapt the format string and the target variable, the sign test for the rates, and the debug output.
 Then, parseLine() should look similar to the following screenshot: